rogeriomq/graphql-apollo-boilerplate/README.md

 # graphql-apollo-boilerplate
-Create initial project with ES6 or higher, apollo graphql, express middleware and knex
+Create initial project with ES6 or higher, apollo graphql with schema in modules, express middleware and knex.